ArmaanJ22/healthcare-patient-flow-SQL-analysis/README.md

 The project uses this dataset to perform data cleaning, exploratory analysis, and answer business-oriented healthcare questions using SQL.

+**Note:**

+-This project focuses on SQL analysis and business insights.
+The dataset was obtained from Kaggle and was not created by the author of this repository.
 ---

 # Data Quality Assessment